secuditor/secuditor-free/README.md

 ## 🧩 Shared Scripts

-A partial collection of open source Python scripts used by the Secuditor project is available in the [Secuditor Scripts](https://github.com/secuditor/secuditor-scripts) repository.
+A partial collection of open source Python scripts developed for the Secuditor project is available in the [Secuditor Scripts](https://github.com/secuditor/secuditor-scripts) repository.

 ---
 <br>